Poem “The Naming of Cats” by T. S. Eliot

 Paraphrase:

-That name is so special and mysterious, it can’t really be put into words it’s a
+That name is so special and mysterious, it can’t really be put into words. it’s a name that’s completely unique and can never be fully understood.

 Summary:

-independent nature of cats.
+the enigmatic and independent nature of cats.

 Central Idea: